How to Differentiate Between Back Pain and Hip Pain?

 The human back consists of several anatomical structures:

-- Muscles: Deep and superficial muscles provide stability and movement.
+- Musculature: Deep and superficial muscles provide stability and movement.

-- Nerves: The spinal nerves emerge from the vertebral column and supply the surrounding structures.
+- Nerves: The spinal nerves emerge from the spine and supply the surrounding structures.

-- Hip joint: A ball-and-socket joint consisting of the femoral head and the acetabulum.
+- Hip joint: A ball-and-socket joint consisting of the femoral head and acetabulum.

-- Nerve structures: The sciatic nerve runs close to the hip joint and can cause discomfort.
+- Nerve structures: The sciatic nerve runs close to the hip joint and can cause complaints.

-Because both regions are closely connected, pain can occur or radiate to both the back and the hip.
+Since both regions are closely connected, pain can occur or radiate in both the back and the hip.

 Causes of back pain